90-minute CPD

 8. Checking for listening

 Overview: If students are not listening, they will not understand.
 It’s as simple as that.
-Unfortunately, many students do not listen to our instructions, our explanations, or their classmates.
-We examine why that is and what practical steps we can take to improve our students’ attention.
+Unfortunately, many students do not listen to our instructions, explanations, or their classmates.
+We examine why and what practical steps we can take to improve our students’ attention.

 Relevance: This workshop is relevant for classroom teachers from any subject or phase.

 Overview: A teacher not checking for understanding is like a painter painting with their eyes closed.
 However, not all checks for understanding are created equally.
-In this workshop, we examine 10 guiding principles we can strive for to ensure our checks for understanding are as effective and reliable as possible.
+In this workshop, we examine some guiding principles – and associated strategies – to ensure our checks for understanding are as effective and reliable as possible.

-Relevance: Although all of the examples are from the work of secondary maths, I am confident this workshop is suitable for classroom teachers from any subject or phase.
+Relevance: Although all of the examples are from the world of secondary maths, I am confident this workshop is suitable for classroom teachers from any subject or phase.

 10. A model for responsive teaching